taif-kh/JobHub/README.md

 - <a href="https://supabase.com/" target="_blank" rel="noopener">Supabase</a> for secure resume storage.
 - <a href="https://scikit-learn.org/stable/" target="_blank" rel="noopener">scikit-learn</a> for the Random Forest model.
-- The MERN Stack community for endless resources and support.
+- The web development community for endless resources and support.

 Made with ❤️ by Taif Khaskhoussi.
 Let's connect on <a href="https://www.linkedin.com/in/taif-khaskhoussi/" target="_blank" rel="noopener">LinkedIn</a>!